microsoft/generative-pipelines/docs/EXAMPLE-RAG-INGESTION.md

     chunkSize:     500
     # Optional number of tokens shared by consecutive chunks
     chunkOverlap:  0
-    # Name of the tokenizer used to meausure the size of the text chunks
+    # Name of the tokenizer used to measure the size of the text chunks
     tokenizer:     cl100k_base
     # OpenAI model used to generate embedding vectors
     vectorModel:   openai-text-embedding-3-small